Frank UreñaMD Candidate | Physician-Scientist

 Honolulu, HI

-Multiplex diagnostic platform for bladder cancer using cell culture and viral transfection workflows.
+• Advanced a multiplex diagnostic platform for bladder cancer using cell culture and viral transfection workflows.

 Research Associate